learn-to-share/Architectire-Vaccination-portal/README.md

 1. Users will access web portal and the request will be sent to DNS via Route 53.
 Route 53 will forward the request to ELB.

-2. ELB will do SSL Termination on it and will forward the request EC2 instances.
+2. ELB will do SSL Termination on it and will forward the request to EC2 instances.

 3. EC2 instances will process the request and send the data to DB